hoangton/smartcash/merchants/getting-started.rst

 A range of Point of Sale systems are available.
 Many function as an app or simple website serving a checkout interface and QR code generator, while others support custom features such as NFC or a rewards scheme.
-SmartPay and SmartCard are particularly widespread.
+SmartPay and SmartCard (:ref:`smartcard-getting-started`) are particularly widespread.

 SmartCard